MissVeronica/um-woo-predefined-fields/README.md

 3. Replacement string: Shipping Mobile Phone Number

 ## Updates
-### Version 1.2.0
+### Version 2.0.0
-Country and State dropdowns with Woo sources and excluded from UM predefined fields to make Country and State fields supporting "Choices Callback Feature in UM 2.1+" https://docs.ultimatemember.com/article/1539-choices-callback-feature-in-um-2-1.

-1. Choices Callback for the Country meta_keys (billing_country, shipping_country) is um_get_field_woo_countries_dropdown
-2. Choices Callback for the State meta_keys (billing_state, shipping_state) is um_get_field_woo_states_dropdown and select your Woo Country title as "Parent Option" for the state.
-3. Country and State dropdowns can not be edited in the User Account page.
+1. Country and State dropdowns with Registration and Profile forms but not with the User Account page.

-### Version 1.3.0
-PHP code improvements
+2. Selection of country subset.

 ## Installation
 Download the zip file and install as a WP Plugin, activate the plugin.